echeran/smile-of-murugan/webbook/chapter04.md

 to be part of a live
-oral tradition, there existed a body of scholiasts and grammarians mention either the (*Eṭṭut*) tokai or the (*Pattup*)*pāṭṭu* arrangement as such (nor, as a matter of fact, any of the pāṭṭu
-"lays"); 2) it mentions, for the first time, the *Tolkāppiyam* as a *single grammatical* work; 3) the language of this account shows that its author was definitely *not* identical with any of the older Nakkīrars; there are some rather late forms which indicate that this commentary may be as late as the 8.-9.

-Century (*avarkalāl pāṭappaṭṭana,*
-*avarkalai,* kavi, etc.).

-Appar seems to be the first (in terms of time) to have used the term *caṅkam* in the sense we discuss it here
-.
-Or, probably, it was Nakkīrar in his commentary.
-Previous to this, there are a few lines in the old, "Sangam" texts, which might be interpreted as referring to a body of poets and/or scholiasts and critics; however, this conclusion is purely speculative.
-The lines I have in mind are
-Maturaikkāňci 761-763: *tollāṇai nallāciriyar |*
-*punarkut* tunța pukalcāl ciṟappin *nilantaru *
-*tiruvin* nețiyon pōla.
-In the
-*Payiram* to Tolk., we read
-*nilantaru tiruvil pāṇṭiyan avaiyattu*, where *avai,* with a rather "long" stretch of imagination (it is of course a loanword
-<Skt. *sabhā-*) may be interpreted as
-*caṅkam.* Even in the very early texts, though, Maturai is connected specifically with Tamil, cf. Puṟ.
-32.5 *tentamil*
-*nannāṭṭut* titutir *maturai* and ib.

-58.13 tamiḻ kelu *kūṭal*, *Kalitt*. *niņmāṭak* *kūtalar* pulan *nävil* piranta col,
-Cirupan.
-66-67 *tamiḻ nilaiperra tänkaru* marapin / *makilnanai marukin *
-*maturai.* The *Cinnamanur* (1.
-29) plate says:
-*makāpāratam tamilppatuttum maturāpuric *
-*caṅkam vaittum*.

-who used to decide whether a poem should be acknowledged as part of the classical heritage, written down, preserved and become part of the process of anthologization and codification.
+oral tradition, there existed a body of scholiasts and grammarians who used to decide whether a poem should be acknowledged as part of the classical heritage, written down, preserved and become part of the process of anthologization and codification.
 However: The